-Why The Freight Industry Uses Dimensional Weight
+Why The Freight Industry Uses Volumetric Weight

 Standard freight pricing is based on weight rather than volume.
 However very light loads take up much more space than their share of weight load, and would otherwise be unprofitable to ship.